-Information regarding our principal properties as of June 30, 2013 is set forth below:
+Information regarding our principal properties as of June 30, 2014 is set forth below:

-Location Туре Principal Use Square Footage Ownership Milpitas, CA Office, plant and warehouse Principal Executive Offices, Research, Engineering, Marketing, Manufacturing, Service and Sales Administration 727,302 Owned Westwood, MA (1) Office and plant Engineering, Marketing, Manufacturing and Service 116,908 Leased Leuven, Belgium (1) Office, plant and warehouse Research, Engineering, Marketing, Manufacturing and Service and Sales Administration 99,315 Owned Shenzhen, China Office and plant Sales, Service and Manufacturing 33,571 Leased Weilburg, Germany Office and plant Research, Engineering, Marketing, Manufacturing, Service and Sales Administration 138,119 Leased Chennai, India Office Engineering 33,366 Owned Migdal Ha'Emek, Israel Office and plant Research, Engineering, Marketing, Manufacturing, Service and Sales Administration 191,982 Owned Yokohama, Japan Office and warehouse Sales and Service 37,418 Leased Serangoon, Singapore (2) Office and plant Sales, Service and Manufacturing 188,695 Owned Hsinchu, Taiwan Office Sales and Service 73,676 Leased
+Location Type Principal Use Square Footage Ownership Milpitas, CA Office, plant and warehouse Principal Executive Offices, Research, Engineering, Marketing, Manufacturing, Service and Sales Administration 727,302 Owned Westwood, MA (1) Office and plant Engineering, Marketing, Manufacturing and Service 116,908 Leased Leuven, Belgium (1) Office, plant and warehouse Engineering, Marketing and Service and Sales Administration 99,315 Owned Shenzhen, China Office and plant Sales, Service and Manufacturing 33,571 Leased Shanghai, China Office Research, Service and Sales Administration 41,184 Leased Weilburg, Germany Office and plant Engineering, Marketing, Manufacturing, Service and Sales Administration 138,119 Leased Chennai, India Office Engineering 33,366 Owned Migdal Ha'Emek, Israel Office and plant Research, Engineering, Marketing, Manufacturing, Service and Sales Administration 191,982 Owned Yokohama, Japan Office and warehouse Sales and Service 37,418 Leased Serangoon, Singapore (2) Office and plant Sales, Service and Manufacturing 248,155 Owned Hsinchu, Taiwan Office Sales and Service 73,676 Leased

-(1) Portions of this property are sublet, are vacant and marketed to sublease, or are leased to third parties.
+(1) Portions of this property are sublet, are vacant and marketed to sublease, or are leased to third parties

-As of June 30, 2013, we owned or leased a total of approximately 2.0 million square feet of space worldwide, including the locations listed above and office space for smaller sales and service offices in several locations throughout the world.
+As of June 30, 2014, we owned or leased a total of approximately 2.0 million square feet of space worldwide, including the locations listed above and office space for smaller sales and service offices in several locations throughout the world.
 Our operating leases expire at various times through December 31, 2021, subject to renewal, with some of the leases containing renewal option clauses at the fair market value, for additional periods up to five years.
-Additional information regarding these leases is incorporated herein by reference from Note 12, "Commitments and Contingencies" to the Consolidated Financial Statements.
+Additional information regarding these leases is incorporated herein by reference to Note 13, "Commitments and Contingencies" to the Consolidated Financial Statements.
 We believe our properties are adequately maintained and suitable for their intended use and that our production facilities have capacity adequate for our current needs.